Black bat flower, Tacca chantrieri

 Tulipa ‘Black Hero’ available at gardenexpress.com

 This tall bearded iris is almost completely jet black, with only a hint of purple in its velvety petals.
-Available through one of my favorite iris suppliers, Schreiners Gardens.
+It’s available through one of my favorite iris suppliers, Schreiners Gardens.

 Okay, so it’s not entirely black, but the hybrid tea rose ‘Black Baccara‘ with deep burgundy-black petals certainly adds drama to the garden.
 Velvety blooms emit a slight nutty fragrance.